-Learn more about the Festival's 80+ films.
-Post Screening Conversations will immediately follow film screenings for the opportunity to hear from the filmmakers, cast and crew.
+Learn about the Festival's 80+ films.
+Post Screening Conversations immediately followed film screenings, giving partipants the opportunity to hear from the filmmakers, cast and crew.

 Exchanges are open forums to share ideas about film production and the archive of the moving image.
 Exchanges are free, first come first served.
 Registration is not required.

 Ronald Reagan Washington National Airport is the closest commercial airport to the capital serving the Washington metropolitan area.